Safeguarding in faith-based organisations during the COVID-19 crisis

 - Map out the support available in your local area, including food banks or points of contact, and share this with those who may be experiencing poverty.

 - Covid-19 Mutual Aid has established groups around the country to provide a network of neighbours who can support those who are vulnerable or self-isolating to access essential supplies.

-- If families have children of school age, and would usually be in receipt of free school meals, schools should be continuing to provide this support so encourage individuals to continue to seek advice and support from them.
+- If families have children of school age, and would usually be in receipt of free school meals, schools should be continuing to provide this support during any periods where self-isolation necessitates an absence from school, so encourage individuals to continue to seek advice and support from them.

 - For those who have limited access to technology or information, share basic hygiene and infection prevention advice from sources such as the NHS and World Health Organization to help protect individuals and ensure that they can access healthcare where needed.

-- Where individuals might face insecure accommodation due to poverty during the current crisis, share information on protections under emergency coronavirus legislation to help them to understand their rights.
+- Where individuals might face insecure accommodation due to poverty during the current crisis, share information about the support that local and national charities may be able to offer.

 - When providing support directly to individuals within your community, consider the advice on volunteers below to ensure safe practices.